Sentience Politics: Sustainable food

 On October 10, 2016, Sentience Politics, along with animal advocacy organizations Vebu and the Albert Schweitzer Foundation for Our Contemporaries began collecting signatures for a citizen’s initiative in Berlin Kreuzberg that would require all schools and the town hall to offer a vegan option every day.
-This is the first vegan citizen’s initiative in Germany.
-They need to collect signatures from 3% of the electorate (about 6,000) by April 2017.
-There are about 95,000 vegans in Berlin, and the city is considered the vegan capital of Europe with more than 50 vegan restaurants.
+This was the first vegan citizen’s initiative in Germany.
+They needed to collect signatures from 3% of the electorate (about 6,000) by April 2017.
+At the time, there were about 95,000 vegans in Berlin, and the city had been considered the vegan capital of Europe with more than 50 vegan restaurants.

 Sentience Politics has launched similar initiatives in Zurich, Basel and Lucerne, Switzerland.

 Sentience Politics explained to House of Democracy and Human Rights that the vegan options will help mitigate climate change.
 The initiative will also help reduce the suffering of farmed animals.
 There has been resistance from cafeteria directors, who fear that the vegan options would cost more.
 The District Office estimates that a vegan meal would cost 1.25 Euro more than a conventional meal.